daffzarco/Tiny_earthling/_posts/2017-10-17-the-rule-of-3s--packing-minimally.md

 **But most importantly:**

-***You spend less time in the morning figuring out what to wear and getting yourself out that door exploring.***
+###### You spend less time in the morning figuring out what to wear and getting yourself out that door exploring.

+&nbsp;

 The rule of 3 can be defined as choosing the best in 3’s.
 Simple right!
 3 is a very powerful number - the holy trinity, rule of 3 in photography, it’s all around us and being used all the time.
 So without waffling on about religion and math, let get packing.